MultimodalUniverse/MultimodalUniverse/DESIGN.md

 ## Illustrated HuggingFace Dataset generator

-The easiest way to add data to the AstroPile is via a (HuggingFace-style dataset generator)[https://huggingface.co/docs/datasets/image_dataset#loading-script].
-Here we'll briefly go over the main parts of the generator, using the (DESI dataloading script)[https://github.com/AstroPile/AstroPile_prototype/blob/main/scripts/desi/desi.py] as an example.
+The easiest way to add data to the AstroPile is via a [HuggingFace-style dataset generator](https://huggingface.co/docs/datasets/image_dataset#loading-script).
+Here we'll briefly go over the main parts of the generator, using the [DESI dataloading script](https://github.com/AstroPile/AstroPile_prototype/blob/main/scripts/desi/desi.py) as an example.

 First we import the usual suspects (`h5py` and `numpy` for data processing, as well as `itertools` for iterating over series).
 From HuggingFace we import the `datasets` module, alongside some 'features' that we will later use to define the data type in each column.
-You may need different columnar features for your dataset, and there is a list (available here)[https://huggingface.co/docs/datasets/v2.18.0/en/package_reference/main_classes#datasets.Features].
+You may need different columnar features for your dataset, and there is a list [available here](https://huggingface.co/docs/datasets/v2.18.0/en/package_reference/main_classes#datasets.Features).

 ```python
 import datasets